histefanhere/geek-wars/README.md

 ```
 This sets the respawn point of the treasure and teleports it to you.
 Your location becomes the home point of the treasure, and should be in _a visible and well-lit area of your clan hall._ Players shouldn't have to break blocks to get to it!
 As a clan leader it's your responsibility to make your clan's treasure actually accessible to the enemies to make it fun and enjoyable for everyone.
 10 layers of obsidian?
 No!
 A fun and challenging parkour to get to the treasure?
 Perfect!

-If for some reason the treasure gets destroyed (which should be impossible) or lost, you can run the following command.
+If for some reason the treasure gets destroyed (which should be impossible for survival players) or lost, you can run the following command.
 Note that the treasure automatically respawns after 24 hours back at its home location, so you should rarely (if ever) need to run this command:
 ```
 /clan treasure setlocation
 ```